XioDone/eslint-config/README.md

 ## Usage

-Create eslint.config.mjs in your project root, for more details of @antfu/eslint-config, please refer to the [documentation](https://github.com/antfu/eslint-config/blob/main/README.md).
+Create eslint.config.js in your project root, for more details of @antfu/eslint-config, please refer to the [documentation](https://github.com/antfu/eslint-config/blob/main/README.md).

 ```ts
 // eslint.config.js